 redactReplace the matched span with a placeholder before the prompt reaches the vendor.
 The model sees redacted text; you can configure whether downstream callers see the original or the redacted version.

 blockReject the request with HTTP 400.
-Use sparingly - block is the strictest action.
+Use sparingly, since block is the strictest action.

 Two rules can match the same span.
 When they do, Gateway keeps the higher-priority entity (for example, CREDIT_CARD wins over DATE_TIME) so you don’t get duplicate findings on the same span.